azimuth-cloud/azimuth-config/docs/configuration/01-prerequisites.md

 In order for traffic to be routed correctly for these domains, a **wildcard** DNS record must exist for `*.azimuth.example.org` that points at the floating IP of the load-balancer for the ingress controller. **Azimuth does not manage this DNS record.**

+## Transport Layer Security (TLS)

+In order to provide secure connections to users, Azimuth needs to be able to obtain a TLS certificate and private key for any of the subdomains under its wildcard domain.

+This can be achieved in two ways:

+  1. Using a pre-existing wildcard TLS certificate for all subdomains
+  2. Using an ACME server (e.g. Let's Encrypt) to issue certificates dynamically

+These approaches are discussed in more detail in the [Ingress section](../configuration/06-ingress.md).